harshahvg7/Summer-Olympics-ETG/README.md

 # Summer-Olympics-ETG
 This respository contains python assignment codes with csv file for Data Analysis of Summer Olympics

-It answers to the following questions:
+It has answers to the following questions:

 1.In how many cities Summer Olympics is held so far?

 2.Which sport is having most number of Gold Medals so far?
 (Top 5)